yegor256/blog/_drafts/_agile.md

 place: Moscow, Russia
 tags: management agile
 description: |
-  Treating programmers binary as either trustable or not is a typical mistake of a weak manager, which leads to fear and chaos in a team.
+  Treating programmers in a binary way as either trustable or not is a typical mistake of a weak manager, which leads to fear and chaos in a team.
 keywords: